This post is also available in: Español

 I had the privilege of seeing Cachete recently at a concert in Puerto Rico.
-Fittingly, he went to see the return to stage of his star “pupil”.
-Giovanni Hidalgo was joining Humberto Ramirez in a 20th anniversary concert of their recording “Best Friends” (Note: Read the related blog HERE).
+Fittingly, he went to see the return to the stage of his star “pupil”.
+Giovanni Hidalgo was joining Humberto Ramirez in a 20th-anniversary concert of their recording “Best Friends” (Note: Read the related blog HERE).

-Cachete quietly sat in the back of the concert hall in his wheelchair, and would have passed unnoticed if not for Giovanni pointing him out from the stage and thanking him for all he thought him.
+Cachete quietly sat in the back of the concert hall in his wheelchair and would have passed unnoticed if not for Giovanni pointing him out from the stage and thanking him for all he taught him.
 The crowd turned around and applauded without knowing we were actually saying “goodbye”.

 RIP Maestro and Son of the Drum!